Boiann/federal-bureau-of-control/README.md

 - [Lucidchart](https://www.lucidchart.com/pages/examples/flowchart-maker) - Used to make the iteration flowchart for the project.
 - [Bootstrap clean blog](https://startbootstrap.com/theme/clean-blog) - Bootstrap blog template imported in for content management and CSS.
 - [ElephantSQL](https://www.elephantsql.com/) - Free and open-source relational database management system (RDBMS).
-- [Bootstrap5](https://getbootstrap.com/) - Used for adding predifined styled elements and creating responsiveness.
+- [Bootstrap5](https://getbootstrap.com/) - Used for adding predefined styled elements and creating responsiveness.
 - [JsHint](https://jshint.com/) - Used for validating the javascript code.
 - [CI Python Linter](https://pep8ci.herokuapp.com/#) - Used for validating the python code.
 - [HTML W3C HTML Validator](https://validator.w3.org/#validate_by_uri+with_options) - Used for validating the HTML.